 Most major life insurance companies have a wonderful feature to help you save money, and it provides an incentive for smokers to quit.
-With most companies, if a smoker is able to cease smoking for at least 2 years, the company will reconsider their health rating.
+If a smoker is able to cease smoking for at least 2 years, the company will reconsider its health rating.
 In most cases after quitting for 2 years, the company will take the “smoker” rating off of the policy and will assign the person the health rating that they would otherwise receive in underwriting for a non-smoker.

 Life insurance rates for smokers can be substantially higher, as much as 3 to 5 times the cost of a nonsmoker.
 This means that smokers can sometimes save 80% on their annual policy cost by quitting in the future.
 This is a nice option that encourages smokers who are planning on quitting to still pursue insurance coverage if they need it, and save people who are able to quit a lot of money as well.
 If you currently smoke and need health insurance coverage, don’t let the current high cost discourage you, especially if you are planning on quitting in the near future.
 You want to guarantee yourself coverage, and you may only have to pay higher premiums for a short amount of time if you are able to stop smoking.
 Life Ant recommends companies that allow smokers to get a health reconsideration within 2 years of quitting.

 As always the cheapest way for a smoker to get life insurance is to stop smoking, buy life insurance that allows a reconsideration after purchase, and reap lower rates after the required period of time has elapsed.